Squarelink-Inc/Squarelink-Docs/source/includes/_community.md

 We do not currently have an established bug bounty program.
 However, if you spot any bugs, please email [support@squarelink.com](mailto://support@squarelink.com) with a description of the issues you're experiencing.

+You may also open an Issue on the [Squarelink Improvement Proposals repository](https://github.com/Squarelink-Inc/SIPs) with a description of the issue you're experiencing.

 <br><br><br>